Manitowoc Cranes: Brands

-Mobile hydraulic cranes
+Grove

-Manitowoc's Grove product line includes rough-terrain, truck-mounted, all-terrain, Grove YardBoss, industrial cranes and Shuttlelift Carrydeck cranes.
+Manitowoc's Grove mobile hydraulic product line includes rough-terrain, truck-mounted, all-terrain, Grove YardBoss, industrial cranes and Shuttlelift Carrydeck cranes.
 Grove is also a major supplier of custom-built machines to armed forces around the world.
 The Grove brand includes over 40 models with lifting capacities ranging from 8.5 USt to 550 USt.

 In 1947, Grove Manufacturing Company was founded by brothers Dwight L. Grove and John L. Grove and friend Wayne A. Nicarry to produce rubber-tire farm wagons.
 The company began in a small, rented two-car garage in Shady Grove, Pennsylvania.
 Grove started out small by building yard-type cranes for its own use and later expanded to produce cranes commercially.

 As a manufacturer, it has achieved a number of "firsts" in the course of its history, including introducing the world's first slewing rough terrain crane in 1968 and the world's first trapezoidal boom in 1970; and by becoming the first international multi-facility crane manufacturer to receive the ISO 9001 quality assurance certification in 1994.